sigilante/uqbar-core/readme.md

 Contracts and the standard library must be compiled before they can be used.
 Compilation makes use of generators that can be easily run in the Dojo.
 The compiled `.noun` files can be found in the `put` directory of your pier.
-For example, if you compile using a fakezod, the `noun` files can be found within `zod/.urb/put`.
+For example, if you compile using a fakeship named ~nec, the `noun` files can be found within `nec/.urb/put`.

 To recompile the standard library, use
 ```hoon